Our goal is to share information and products that are truly helpful to renters.

 As you may have guessed, there are also lots of great reasons to buy a house.
 For some, it’s a lifelong dream.
 For others, it’s a great investment.
 For most people, it’s a little of both, with a lot of other factors thrown in.
 Here, then, are a few reasons why buying a house might be the right move for you.

 - It can be a great investment.
-When you pay your rent, it goes to your landlord who… uses it to buy a hot air balloon?
-We’re not entirely sure on that one.
-But when you pay a mortgage, you build equity in your home.
+When you pay a mortgage, you build equity in your home.
 You can eventually borrow against that equity and, someday in the not-too-distant future, you’ll actually own the home outright.
 You could sell it for a profit then or maybe turn it into a museum — whatever you want!
 If you feel like you’re at the point in your life where you want to be putting your money toward building financial security, then buying a house is right for you.

 - Financial consistency.
-The above factors are pretty long term (with some mortgages, you may not own the home outright for 30 years!), but there are shorter-term financial benefits for buying a house.
 If you have a fixed-rate mortgage, your monthly payment will stay the same.
-The same can’t be said for your rent, which could fluctuate from year-to-year, lease-to-lease if you stay in the same place or change drastically if you move to a new apartment.
+The same can’t be said for your rent, which could fluctuate from year to year, lease-to-lease if you stay in the same place, or change drastically if you move to a new apartment.

 - Security.
-Not having a landlord has its benefits.
 When you own a home, you’re the one who controls your own destiny.
 Your landlord can’t just up and decide not to renew your lease or sell the property to someone else.
 This can give you peace of mind that is impossible to put a price on.

 The above factors all play into the equation of whether it makes more sense for you to rent or buy a house.
 Thinking about the location you want to live in and the time you want to spend there, you can calculate other factors and make an informed decision as to which option makes more sense to you.